 Philanthropy is the rational response to wealth

-Most donations are now made in July which means that we can publish a draft Annual Report at the beginning of the current financial year.
-It will be updated throughout the year if we make any extra donations but it should be substantially complete in July.
+Most donations are made in July which means that we can publish a draft Annual Report at the beginning of the current financial year.
+It is updated throughout the year if we make any extra donations but it should be substantially complete in July.

 They are examples of lives well lived and role models for those fortunate enough to have found substantial material wealth in their lifetime.

 The man who dies rich, dies disgraced- Andrew Carnegie

 Can we really believe that we are living a good life, an ethically decent life if we don't do anything serious to help reduce poverty around the world- Peter Singer

 This year we add support for two refugee focussed initiatives:

 This year's funding for TBB is split between supporting a successful completion of the Australian Government Pilot in 2018 and launching an initiative in 2019 to settle skilled refugees into regional Australia.